vijaybartaula/Moving-Average-Forecasting/WHITEPAPER.md

 *This whitepaper is based on research conducted at Nepal College of Information Technology, Department of Computer Engineering, as part of the Machine Learning course work.*

 *For source code and data files, visit: [Moving-Average-Forecasting](https://github.com/vijaybartaula/Moving-Average-Forecasting)*

+> "The market speaks in trends; accuracy listens closely."